コンテンツにスキップ

 Our next destination is Engakuji Temple.

-This time the bus ride takes about 9 minutes.
+This time, the bus ride takes about 9 minutes.

-Alongside the stairs, vibrant greenery continues all the way to the main gate.
+Along the stairs, vibrant greenery continues all the way to the main gate.

-In autumn, this main gate turns from green to bright red, and it is also famous for its beautiful autumn leaves.
+In autumn, this main gate turns from green to bright red, and is also famous for its beautiful autumn leaves.

 Engakuji Temple